Diagnose breast cancer from histopathological images using Artificial Intelligence

 - cell_shape_uniformity: (1-10).
 Cancer cells tend to vary in shape and size.

 - single_epithelial_cell_size: (1-10).
 It is related to the uniformity mentioned above.
-Epithelial cells that are significantly enlarged may be a malignant cell.
+Epithelial cells that are significantly enlarged may be malignant.

 - bare_nuclei: (1-10).
-This is a term used for nuclei not surrounded by cytoplasm (the rest of the cell).
+This term is used for nuclei not surrounded by cytoplasm (the rest of the cell).
 Those are typically seen in benign tumors.

 - bland_chromatin: (1-10).
 Describes a uniform “texture” of the nucleus seen in benign cells.
 In cancer cells, the chromatin tends to be more coarse and to form clumps.

 - normal_nucleoli: (1-10).
 Nucleoli are small structures seen in the nucleus.
-In normal cells, the nucleolus is usually very small if visible at all.
+In normal cells, the nucleolus is usually very small, if visible.
 The nucleoli become more prominent in cancer cells, and sometimes there are multiple.

 - mitoses: (1-10).
 Cancer is essentially a disease of uncontrolled mitosis.